multitudes/42_cpp06/README.md

     return *endptr == 'f';
 }
 ```
-Ops the above again was too simplistic... depending of the implementations the `strtof()` will not accept the 'f' at the end as part of the float?
+Oops, the above again was too simplistic... depending on the implementations the `strtof()` will not accept the 'f' at the end as part of the float?
 Also what if I pass ff or fff?
 I am ok if is an out of bound float.
 ```cpp
 // updated implementation
 static bool is_float(const std::string& str) {